News Education Local News Nation & World New Mexico

 The current hours are 9 a.m. to 4 p.m.
 Mondays and Wednesdays, 9 a.m. to 5:30 p.m.
 Tuesdays and Thursdays, and 9 a.m. to noon on Fridays.

-Town Manager Katie Sickles said the reduced hours are a result of being short-staffed, adding that Town Hall is currently without a full-time employee working the front counter window in the lobby.
-She also said the reduced hours will give town officials that extra time to do necessary training and to do payroll earlier on work days.
+Town Manager Katie Sickles said the reduced hours are a result of being short-staffed, and Town Hall is currently without a full-time employee working the front counter window in the lobby.
+She also said the reduced hours will give town officials extra time to do necessary training and to do payroll earlier on work days.

 Sickles said the current time card system is not working well, and not being adequately trained on “repetitive duties” that are involved means that more people must get involved in doing the job.